Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.rst

 ------------------------------

-To interact with the inspector dock, your ``MyInspectorPlugin.gd`` script must extend the :ref:`class_EditorInspectorPlugin` class.
+To interact with the inspector dock, your ``MyInspectorPlugin.gd`` script must extend the `class_EditorInspectorPlugin` class.
 This class provides several virtual methods that affect how the inspector handles properties.

 To have any effect at all, the script must implement the ``can_handle()`` method.
-This function is called for each edited :ref:`class_Object` and must return ``true`` if this plugin should handle the object or its properties.
+This function is called for each edited `class_Object` and must return ``true`` if this plugin should handle the object or its properties.

-.. note:: This includes any :ref:`class_Resource` attached to the object.
+.. note:: This includes any `class_Resource` attached to the object.

 You can implement four other methods to add controls to the inspector at specific positions.
 The ``parse_begin()`` and ``parse_end()`` methods are called